vespa-engine/documentation/en/contributing.md

 This documents tells you what you need to know to contribute.

 ## Open development
-All work on Vespa happens directly on Github, using the [Github flow model](https://guides.github.com/introduction/flow/).
+All work on Vespa happens directly on GitHub, using the [Github flow model](https://guides.github.com/introduction/flow/).
-We release the master branch a few times a week and you should expect it to almost always work.
+We release the master branch a few times a week, and you should expect it to almost always work.
 In addition to the [public Screwdriver build](https://cd.screwdriver.cd/pipelines/6386) we have a large acceptance and performance test suite which is also run continuously.